-Levi W. Graham: The primary principle of the Parable of the Wheat and the Tares is relatively easy to see.
-However, an interesting bit of information appears in it that some may have overlooked. ...
+The primary lesson of the Parable of the Wheat and Tares is relatively easy to see.
+However, an interesting detail appears in it that is easily overlooked.

 Unlike God, "who inhabits eternity" (Isaiah 57:15), we mortals have a limited existence.
 Because of our finite time, we tend to view things through the lens of immediacy. ...